HumansMetaTech/HmtInput/README.md

     }
 }
 ```
 In the above code, an event `timer_Tick` is activated from the class constructor.
 Its interval is set to `0.1 Sec`.
-This means the timer will check the activity of the mouse or keyboard after every `0.1 Sec`.
+This means the timer will check the mouse or keyboard activity after every `0.1 Sec`.

 You can set the duration in the if condition from `1 Min` to any as you require.